 Estimates and judgements are based on historical experience and on other factors that are reasonable under current circumstances.
 Actual results may differ from these estimates if these assumptions prove to be incorrect or if conditions develop other than as assumed for the purposes of such estimates.
-The following are the critical areas requiring estimates and judgements by management.
+The following is the critical area requiring estimates and judgements by management.